eldoy/presang/README.md

 Create HTML tags with the `h` function.
 It takes 4 parameters:
 * the tag name
 * the text content
-* its attributes
+* its attributes as an object
-* an array tags to be rendered inside of it
+* an array of tags to be rendered inside of it

 Find and manipulate HTML elements with `q` and `qa`.
 They are the same as `document.querySelector` and `document.querySelectorAll`, and only work in the browser.